 “My heart says of you, ‘Seek his face!
 Your face, Lord, I will seek.'”Psalm 27:8

 We chase after many things in this world, but none that can actually satisfy like the Lord.
-I know you will think I am crazy, but for over fifteen years, I have gotten up an hour early (5:30 on school mornings) to spend time with the Lord.
-In the last year, I have begun getting up two hours early.
+I know you will think I am crazy, but I love to get up super early while it’s quiet to spend time with Jesus.
 Why?
 I just can’t get enough of Him.

 “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”Hebrews 11:6